 Northwest Designer Craftsmen (NWDC) was founded in 1954 to promote excellence of design and craftsmanship and to stimulate public appreciation and interest in fine craft.
-Artists in Washington, Oregon, Idaho, Montana and Alaska, who work professionally in clay, wood, glass, metal, fiber, and/or mixed media, may apply.
+Artists in Washington, Oregon, Idaho, Montana and Alaska, who work professionally in clay, wood, glass, metal, fiber, mixed media, or some combination of these media may, apply.

 NWDC Bylaws require members to:

 Be a designer, artist, or craftsperson who has achieved a high standard of artistic and technical proficiency,

 Subscribe to high ethical standards in all matters pertaining to his or her art and craft,

 Show an interest in promoting public awareness of and appreciation for design, artistry and craftwork,

 Have an interest in actively participating in the work of NWDC.